You must meet certain requirements before you can hire a foreign worker.

 - a specific worker or position, or

-See Labour Market Impact Assessment basics to learn more about the LMIA and the role of Service Canada.
+See Labour Market Impact Assessment basics to learn more about the LMIA and how to apply for one.

-In cases where you believe an LMIA or work permit exemption may apply, you can request an assessment (“opinion request”) from a Temporary Foreign Worker Unit, provided the foreign worker is from a visa-exempt country and is currently outside Canada.
+In cases where an employer believes a LMIA or work permit exemption may apply, they can request an opinion from an IMWU if the foreign worker is from a visa-exempt country and is currently outside Canada.

-You can reach temporary foreign worker units in:
+You can reach International Mobility Worker Units in:

 - Toronto (serving Ontario, British Columbia, Alberta, Saskatchewan, Manitoba, Yukon, Northwest Territories and Nunavut)

 - Montreal (serving Quebec, Nova Scotia, Prince Edward Island, New Brunswick, and Newfoundland and Labrador)

 Montreal International Mobility Worker Unit

 Requests and supporting documentation must be submitted at least 30 days before the date of the worker plans to enter Canada and can be e-mailed.
 The Units will respond to LMIA and/or work permit exemption enquiries only.